If you're one of the 50 million American allergy sufferers, you're used to annoying triggers.

-A Bichon Frise dog will not shed their coat, either.
+A Bichon Frise dog sheds their coat less than many breeds.
 If lingering pet hair triggers your allergies, this might be the perfect breed for you.

-It's worth noting, though, that their dander levels are low in comparison to other breeds.
-They don't drool much, either, making them one of the most hypoallergenic dogs.
+It's worth noting, though, that their dander levels are lower in comparison to other breeds.
+Samoyeds don't drool much, either, making them one of the more popular larger hypoallergenic breeds.

 Don't let this mouth full of a breed name turn you off from adding a Xoloitzcuintli to your family.
 These pooches are otherwise known as Xolos or Mexican hairless dogs.

-As you can probably guess by that last nickname, Xoloitzcuintlis often have no hair.
-There are three size options - toy, mini, and standard.
-You can also find them varieties that have coats.
+As you can probably guess by that last nickname, Xoloitzcuintlis often have little to no hair.
+There are three Xolo size options - toy, mini, and standard.
+You can also find them in varieties that have beautiful coats.

-Opt for the hairless variety if you're searching for hypoallergenic breeds.
+But opt for the hairless variety if you're searching for a hypoallergenic breed.

-The unique-looking Chinese Crested breed is one of the greatest hypoallergenic dog breeds.
-They come in two types - hairless or powderpuff
+The unique-looking Chinese Crested breed is one of the most popular hypoallergenic dog breeds.
+They come in two types - hairless or “powderpuff.”

 The hairless variety is mostly hair-free with small tufts on their heads, tails, and feet.
 Since they don't have coats, shedding is non-existent.